spencertipping/phi/doc/quote.md

 **TODO:** this way of defining things won't work.
 We need to define the interpreter's behavior in terms of quoted forms, not the other way around.

+**Q:** is it ok to have an isolated quote layer, rather than backdooring into it?
+Probably.